- While online banking is convenient, it’s fraught with scammers and hackers.

 Create Your Own Privacy Triggers With Smart Rules

 With CyberGhost’s smart rules feature, you can customize your VPN to fit your needs.
-For example, you can set up CyberGhost to alert you or connect to a VPN server each time it detects a new unsecured WiFi network.
+For example, you can set up CyberGhost to alert you or connect to a VPN server each time it detects a new unsecured WiFi network (it’s one of the best VPNs for public WiFi).
 You can also configure CyberGhost to launch each time you open mobile banking apps.

 5. Private Internet Access (PIA)